Is more casual dress on flights linked to an increase in unruly passenger behavior? - ExBulletin

 Since then, the whole world has gone casual, so you can’t really blame passengers for dressing the way they do today, she said.

+Ken Schulte, a pilot, also told Elliot that “well-dressed people never cause drama on a flight”.

+“The troublemakers are the ones who look like they just rolled out of bed,” Schulte said.

 Most passengers do not read the fine print, so they are not aware of airline guidelines in their contracts or conditions of carriage.
-They stipulate that passengers should behave and dress appropriately and respectfully.
-That means no bare feet or unpleasant odors.
+Most state that passengers should behave and dress appropriately and respectfully, which usually means no bare feet or unpleasant odors.

 Lewd, lewd or offensive attire can be grounds for denied boarding, as well as poor hygiene.